edrennikov/proxify-test/README.md

 Test assignment for Proxify

 Author: Ivan Edrennikov
+# Requirements
+PHP 7.3 or higher

+MySQL as database (not tested with others, but PostgreSQL will work I suppose).
+If using MySQL 8 then set default password plugin to mysql_native_password.
 # Installation
 ### Database and Timeout Setup
 Database and timeout configuration is in file `config/worker.php`